Skip to contents

 bde_series_load(573234, verbose = TRUE, extract_metadata = TRUE)

-#> tidyBdE> Caching on temporary directory /tmp/Rtmp5lqY3c
+#> tidyBdE> Caching in temporary directory /tmp/RtmpBi90qM.

-#> tidyBdE> Cached version of BE detected
+#> tidyBdE> Cached version of BE detected.

-#> tidyBdE> Cached version of SI detected
+#> tidyBdE> Cached version of SI detected.

-#> tidyBdE> Cached version of TC detected
+#> tidyBdE> Cached version of TC detected.

-#> tidyBdE> Cached version of TI detected
+#> tidyBdE> Cached version of TI detected.

-#> tidyBdE> Cached version of PB detected
+#> tidyBdE> Cached version of PB detected.

-#> tidyBdE> Parsing dates
+#> tidyBdE> Parsing dates.

-#> tidyBdE> Extracting series 573234
+#> tidyBdE> Extracting series 573234.

 #>

-#> tidyBdE> Downloading serie 573234 from file TC_1_1.csv (alias TC_1_1.1).
+#> tidyBdE> Downloading series 573234 from file TC_1_1.csv (alias TC_1_1.1).

-#> tidyBdE> Caching on temporary directory /tmp/Rtmp5lqY3c/TC
+#> tidyBdE> Caching in temporary directory /tmp/RtmpBi90qM/TC.

-#> tidyBdE> Downloading file from https://www.bde.es/webbe/es/estadisticas/compartido/datos/csv/tc_1_1.csv
+#> tidyBdE> Downloading file from https://www.bde.es/webbe/es/estadisticas/compartido/datos/csv/tc_1_1.csv.

 #>